meanpeace52/D3-Quandl-API-Time-Chart/README.md

 ```bash
 $ npm install gulp -g
 ```

+## Stripe

+## Testing
+You can use stripe test card numbers for specific responses and errors [Testing Stripe](https://stripe.com/docs/testing)

+## Configuration
+Never save the LIVE secret key in this repository pass process.env.STRIPE_SECRET variable to the node process.
+The Plans for subscriptions are defined in config/env/ stripePlans The stripe_id of each plan should match the id of a plan in the Stripe dashboard.

 ## Downloading MEAN.JS
 There are several ways you can get the MEAN.JS boilerplate: